 The disappearing divide between Urban and Rural

-In rural and urban areas where financial challenges are real, fintech is anticipated to enter and make a difference.
+With this growth in the reach of people able to access services online, fintech is anticipated to enter and make a difference.
 This is bound to happen as according to a report from the World Bank, close to 1.7 billion people still don’t have access to or are not part of a substantial financial system.

 Search with voice, not text!

 Cognitive artificial intelligence is here, and some of us use it on a daily basis.
 Many of us already have a virtual assistant in our houses and workplaces in the form of smartphones, speakers, smart gadgets and more.
 In 2019 alone, the number of digital assistants across the globe was close to 3.25bn.
 Over 72% of the people in the US use voice search to seek certain information.

 As per latest metrics, over 50% of all searches being read out, not typed in.
 With time, this will only go higher, and get adopted by other industries as well – including FinTech.
 We are already seeing examples of this where tele-banking services are authorised with voice recognition prompts instead of PIN codes.

 Some other areas where we beleive that this technology will make its impact felt includes: